act-now-coalition/covid-data-model/api/docs/docs/data-definitions.md

 * JSON file fields: ``communityLevels.cdcCommunityLevel``, ``communityLevelsTimeseries.*.cdcCommunityLevel``

-## Health Service Areas (HSAs)
+## Health Service Areas

-  An HSA is a collection of one or more contiguous counties which are relatively self-contained with respect to hospital care.
+  A Health Service area (HSA) is a collection of one or more contiguous counties which are relatively self-contained with respect to hospital care.
 HSAs are used when calculating county-level hospital metrics in order to correct for instances where an individual county does not have any, or has few healthcare facilities within its own borders.
 For more information see https://seer.cancer.gov/seerstat/variables/countyattribs/hsa.html.

-  The source for our county to HSA mappings is [`data/misc/cdc_hsa_mapping.csv`](https://github.com/covid-projections/covid-data-model/blob/main/data/misc/cdc_hsa_mapping.csv) which follows the HSA definitions used by the CDC in their [COVID-19 Community Levels](https://www.cdc.gov/coronavirus/2019-ncov/your-health/covid-by-county.html).
+  The source for our county to HSA mappings is [`cdc_hsa_mapping.csv`](https://raw.githubusercontent.com/covid-projections/covid-data-model/main/data/misc/cdc_hsa_mapping.csv) which follows the HSA definitions used by the CDC in their [COVID-19 Community Levels](https://www.cdc.gov/coronavirus/2019-ncov/your-health/covid-by-county.html).
 HSA populations are calculated as the sum of the component county populations.